SmogDr/edar_coursebook/docs/08-functional_p.md

 ```

 In the nested example above, we "see" the `dplyr::select()` function first, yet
-yet the arguments to this function show up last (ar the end of the nested code).
+yet the arguments to this function show up last (at the end of the nested code).
 This separation between functions and their arguments only gets worse as the
 degree of nesting increases.
 The piped code, however, produces the same result
 as the nested code but in a much more "readable" fashion.
 A similar analogy